kalohq/please/Readme.md

 For future compatibility, make sure your script names don’t begin with a dash (`-`).
 Unsurprisingly, `please --help` will **not** run `scripts/--help`.

+Windows support isn’t there just yet.
+It’s perfectly possible though.
+So if you need it, don’t hesitate to [give us a shout](https://git.io/please.issues).